TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-mypermissions.md

 	cloudEnvironments="public"
 />

-# One of my users seems to have too many permissions for the role I've assigned them in Intune
+# One of my users seems to have too many permissions for the role I've assigned them in Intune.

 ## **Recommended steps**